 New Satisfactory Academic Progress Policy (Effective July 1, 2013)

-All students receiving financial aid from federal and state sources must be making Satisfactory Academic Progress (SAP) to be eligible for aid at ECC.
+All students receiving financial aid from federal and state sources must be making Satisfactory Academic Progress (SAP) to be eligible for aid at Essex County College.
 Academic progress will be evaluated once per year at the end of each Spring Semester or the Summer I Term, if the student attends.
 All courses (except remedial courses and English as a Second Language (ESL) courses) in the student’s academic history, including Transfer Credits from other institutions, will be counted in the attempted and earned credits, even if, the student paid for classes with his/her own resources.
 If the student fails to meet the minimum policy standards, the student will not be eligible for financial aid.
-However, the student will have the right to file an appeal one time at ECC and eligibility will be determined on a case by case basis.
+However, the student will have the right to file an appeal one time at Essex County College and eligibility will be determined on a case by case basis.

 Grade Point Average (Qualitative Measure)

 The qualitative component is measuring the quality of the student’s SAP by conducting a review of the student’s Cumulative College Grade Point Average (GPA).
 To meet the qualitative SAP requirement, the student must have a minimum college GPA of at least a 2.0.
 Specific federal, state grants and scholarships may require a different GPA for renewal (Example: NJ STARS).
 There may be a separate requirement for continued eligibility for those funds.

 The quantitative component is measuring the pace at which the student must progress through his or her program of study to ensure his or her program is completed within the maximum timeframe permitted.
 Pace is calculated by taking the cumulative number of college credit hours the student has successfully earned and dividing it by the number of attempted college credit hours.
 Credits accepted from other schools are counted in the calculation as both attempted and earned hours.
 To meet this requirement, the student’s completion pace must be 67% or higher.